titzer/virgil/doc/tutorial/wasm/DevelopingForWasm.md

 ```

-A fully functional example of how to use Virgil to create Wasm for the Web can be see in the (WebMandelbrot application)[apps/WebMandelbrot].
+A fully functional example of how to use Virgil to create Wasm for the Web can be see in the [WebMandelbrot application](apps/WebMandelbrot).
 Of course, using the import/export mechanism of Virgil, we can define programs that use any core Wasm API, including WASI!